Frequently Asked Questions (FAQ)

-The use of calculators, pens, paper etc during the contest is permitted.
+No. The use of calculators during the contest is NOT permitted.

 Is there negative marking?

-No. Note however that an unanswered question is awarded 1 point, whereas a wrongly answered question is awarded Zero points - so it is not a good idea to guess the answers.
+No. Note however that an unanswered question is awarded 1 (one) point, whereas a wrongly answered question is awarded 0 (zero) points - so it is not a good idea to guess the answers.

 What is the maximum score?